andreaskasper/docker-livestream-rtmp/README.md

-Wordpress
+Docker Livestream RTMP

-Minor changes for better usage in the goo1-Cloud
+Optimized for the goo1-cloud